How long does a home inspection take?

 What are your inspectors’ qualifications?

 Our inspectors are graduates of the ASHI Home Inspection Training Program.
 All were hired for their excellent communication skills and their hands-on experience.
-We have completed over 60 inspections over the last six months.

 Our inspectors also keep their skills current with continuing education programs through the company and on their own.